 Index fund investing is low-maintenance, reliable, and perfectly suited to the demands of entrepreneurial life.

-Here’s why more female founders are turning to index funds in 2025:
+Here’s why more female founders are turning to index funds:

 - Build retirement savings: Contribute to an IRA or solo 401(k) and let your money grow passively.